bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/README.md

 ### \<head>

 Data or elements within these tags will not render to the page but tells the browser what data it should load before rendering items to the page.
-Most notibly it will contain the title of the page and any external javascript or CSS dependencies.
+Most notably it will contain the title of the page and any external javascript or CSS dependencies.

 ### \<title>